PhD – Doctor of Philosophy in Biomedical Engineering

-Students with “Qualifying” status must obtain a grade point average of above 80 in the supplementary subjects, and a grade of at least 65 in each subject (Except subjects in the Supplementary Subjects table, that require a grade of at least 75).
+Students with a “Qualifying” status must obtain a grade point average of above 85 in the supplementary subjects, and a passing grade in each subject (usually 65, except for courses in the Supplementary Courses table, that require a grade of at least 75).

-The supplementary subjects in biomedical engineering will be selected from the theoretical subjects offered by the Faculty as part of its undergraduate studies program, except for laboratories, projects and seminary subjects.
-The supplementary subjects will be selected by the supervisor and approved by the Faculty Graduate Committee.
-Supplementary studies include subjects in biomedical engineering, in accordance with the information provided in the table below.
+The supplementary courses in biomedical engineering will be selected from the theoretical subjects offered by the Faculty as part of its undergraduate studies program, excluding laboratories, projects and seminary subjects.
+The supplementary courses will be selected by the supervisor and approved by the Faculty Graduate Committee.
+Supplementary studies include courses in biomedical engineering, in accordance with the information provided in the table below.

 Since the Faculty maintains interdisciplinary research, an individual supplementary program may be presented for each student, in accordance with his/her background and research specialization.
 A student may be exempted from a life science course if s/he has studied an equivalent or similar course.

 The student’s supplementary program must be approved by the Graduate Committee.

 The Faculty’s policy for granting scholarships to students is in accordance with the policy of the Graduate School.
 We aim to award the PhD student 5 scholarship portions at the beginning of the program, and 6 scholarship portions after the candidacy exam (exact allotments will depend upon Faculty budgets).

 Regular PhD Track – up to 42 months.

 Special PhD Track – up to 48 months.